-- 1. Initialize all variables at t=0.
-The thickness of the oil for the whole domain is initialized with a small value (say 1×10^{-15}) to avoid division by zero.
-Define the region and the thickness of the oil spill. - 2.
-Calculate the coefficient of the momentum equations.
-Determine the velocity field explicitly, i.e. no linear system has to be solved here. - 3.
-With the most recent velocities, calculate the coefficients of the momentum equation.
-Compute the convective-diffusive operator to enter the evaluation of the source term of the mass equation. - 4.
-Calculates the coefficients and source term of the mass equation and solve the oil thickness. - 5.
-Recalculate the oil thickness field taking into account the mass transfer processes like evaporation, sinking, etc. - 6.
-Advance a time step, update all fields and cycle back to step one.
+- Initialize all variables at t=0.
+The thickness of the oil for the whole domain is initialized with a small value (say $1\times10^{-15}$ ) to avoid division by zero.
+Define the region and the thickness of the initial oil slick, if an instantaneous spill is considered. - Calculate the coefficient of the momentum equations.
+Determine the velocity field explicitly, i.e. no linear system has to be solved here. - With the most recent velocities, calculate the coefficients of the momentum equation.
+Compute the convective-diffusive operator to enter the evaluation of the source term of the mass equation. - Calculates the coefficients and source term of the mass equation and solve the oil thickness. - Recalculate the oil thickness field taking into account the mass transfer processes like evaporation, sinking, etc. - Advance a time step, update all fields and cycle back to step one.

-Two type boundary conditions were used3.
+Two types of boundary conditions were used.
 Where the domain coincides with shorelines no mass flux was prescribed and at the open sea locally parabolic conditions were assumed.
 This allows the slick to leave the computational domain without affecting the thickness distribution of the slick inside the domain.